 - Contact your major's department to request an advisement appointment.

 - Print out your current class schedule and bring a copy along with your student ID, to your scheduled appointment.

 The following information will assist you in filling out the various forms associated with the CalWORKs/GAIN initiative at CSUN.
 Please review the instructions for each form carefully.

 This form is to be used by the CalWORKs/GAIN participant when referred to the CalWORKs/GAIN liaison staff by the Department of Public Social Services (DPSS) CalWORKs/GAIN caseworker/director at the referring community college program.
 Please follow the steps below:

-- Download and complete the student demographic section of the form and take it to your initial contact meeting with the CSUN CalWORKs/GAIN liaison, Lillian Lewis.
+- Complete the student demographic section of the form and take it to your initial contact meeting with the CSUN CalWORKs/GAIN liaison, Melanie Zapata.

-- If you are unsure about a response, leave it blank and discuss with the Lillian Lewis during your initial meeting.
+- If you are unsure about a response, leave it blank and discuss it with Melanie Zapata during your initial meeting.